 ITAVA’s previous web presence was quite outdated and did not fully communicate the great work the organisation is currently doing in Liberia.
 How can I present information about educational programs and frameworks in a more engaging way and highlight the positive changes achieved by the ITAVA?

 As the freelance UX/UI Designer I worked directly with the organisation’s founders Erica Davies-Cole and Evonne Adebo.
 Working remotely from Perth, Australia – with a 12 hour time difference – we communicated predominantly via Skype and email.
-I was responsible for the website’s user experience and design and also developed and deployed the actual site using the Squarespace platform.
+I was responsible for the website’s user experience and design.

-After initial discussions with the founders to establish project goal and scope, I sketched initial concepts and wireframes, before using Sketch to further refine possible layouts and create high-fidelity mockups, that were reviewed by ITAVA staff.
-Since the nonprofit organisation had a very limited budget, user research or testing could not be incorporated.
-As there was also no budget for a custom, hand-coded WordPress theme, I used a blank Squarespace template to recreate the high-fidelity mockups I had created in Sketch.
-This also enabled ITAVA staff to update their website without outside help, as they were already familiar with the Squarespace platform.
+After initial discussions with the founders to establish project goal and scope, I sketched initial concepts and wireframes, before using Sketch to further refine possible layouts and create high-fidelity mockups, that were reviewed and approved by ITAVA staff.

 ITAVA’s new online presence with dominantly placed ‘donate’ and ‘start a fundraiser’ buttons and frequent call-to-action banners, makes it easy for visitors to find out how they can support the organisation.
 Authentic imagery mixed with bite-sized chunks of information tell ITAVA’s story and highlight the positive impact they make in the Liberian community.
 This is what ITAVA’s founders had to say: